A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles: Introduction

 To benchmark the performance of the resultant explicit policy, we present a baseline strategy representing human driving behaviors with a rule-based energy management module, a trajectory optimization strategy in \cite{deshpande2021vehicle,deshpande2021real} and a wait-and-see deterministic optimal solution.
 The comparison was conducted over 100 randomly generated trips with Urban and Mixed Urban driving scenarios.

 The remainder of the paper is organized as follows.
 Section \ref{sec: env_mdl} presents the simulation environment.
 Section \ref{sec: drl_preliminaries} introduces the preliminaries of the DRL algorithm employed in this work.
-Section \ref{sec: formulation} mathematically formulates the Eco-driving problem, and Section \ref{sec: drl_adoption} presents the proposed DRL controller.
+Section \ref{sec: formulation} mathematically formulates the eco-driving problem, and Section \ref{sec: drl_adoption} presents the proposed DRL controller.
 Section \ref{sec: methods for benchmarking} presents the strategies used for benchmarking.
 Section \ref{sec: results} shows the training details and benchmarks the performance.
-Finally, \ref{sec: conclusion} concludes the study and identifies the future research directions.